numpy/numpy/doc/source/reference/ufuncs.rst

 --------------------------

 All ufuncs take optional keyword arguments.
-These represent rather advanced usage and will likely not be used by most users.
+These represent rather advanced usage and will not typically be used by most Numpy users.

 .. index::
    pair: ufunc; keyword arguments